 - Two bottles of the sample are required.

 - The sample should be 250 ml or larger.

 - The bottles should be carefully labeled.

-The fees and laboratory analysis should be sent to California Olive Oil Council, 801 Camelia Street, Suite D, Berkeley, CA 94710.
-For further information, please email the COOC office at firstname.lastname@example.org or call 888-718-9830.
+The fees, paperwork, laboratory analysis and oil samples should be sent to California Olive Oil Council, 801 Camelia Street, Suite D, Berkeley, CA 94710.
+For further information, please email the COOC office at email@example.com or call 888-718-9830.

 After your oil has been evaluated, you will be notified in writing by the COOC.
 This normally takes 3 weeks.
 The results are confidential.
-If your oil is passed and meets the requirements of the chemical analysis, you will be eligible to use the COOC seal if all requirements are met and required documentation is completed including the mark license agreement, which regulates the use of the COOC seal logo.
+If your oil is passed and meets the requirements of the chemical analysis, you will be eligible to use the COOC Seal.
 If your oil is not evaluated as extra virgin, you may contact the COOC to discuss the results.